along-yundanfengqing/MgmtAppForLinuxMachines_flask/README.md

 <br>

 ## 1. Introduction
-This is a simple full stack web application for managing Linux machines which:
+This is a full stack web application for managing Linux machines which:
-1) automatically and periodically collects basic system performance data from varied managed Linux machines,
+1) automatically and periodically collects basic system performance data from various remote Linux machines
-2) lets administrators views the data and machines' status on the management portal (GUI),
+2) presents machine data and status on the central GUI management portal
-3) and provides management function through GUI and/or RESTful API interfaces.
+3) provides management functions through GUI and/or RESTful API interfaces

 As it was developed with an approach of Responsive Web Design, administrators can access to the GUI from any devices such as laptops, tablets, and mobile phones.
-By using this application, administrators can manage their varied Linux machines (Ubuntu, Red Hat, Debian, CentOS etc.) on Docker containers, AWS cloud, and/or on-premise physical/virtual environment from the central management portal without manually logging in to each machine from the console.
+By using this application, administrators can manage their various Linux machines (Ubuntu, Red Hat, Debian, CentOS etc.) on Docker containers, AWS cloud, and/or on-premise physical/virtual environment from the central management portal without manually logging in to each machine from the console.

 ![Program Overview](application/static/images/ApplicationOverview.png)